-Our customer is one of the largest North Sea oil and gas operators and have presence in more than 70 countries, producing around 3.3 million barrels per day of oil equivalent.
+Our customer is one of the largest North Sea oil and gas operators and has a presence in more than 70 countries, producing around 3.3 million barrels per day of oil equivalent.

 Any deviation in measurement approach from the one formally agreed requires that the pipeline operator and Oil & Gas Authority (OGA) are notified and in most cases, that notification must be formalised through submission of a dispensation request.

-For the KELTON customer, who operates four pipeline systems on the United Kingdom Continental Shelf (UKCS), this is time consuming and a cumbersome process to maintain which is open to error, misinformation and is easily overlooked resulting in punitive action from the pipeline and OGA
+For the KELTON customer, who operates four pipeline systems on the United Kingdom Continental Shelf (UKCS), this is a time-consuming and cumbersome process, which is open to error, misinformation and is easily overlooked resulting in punitive action from the pipeline and OGA.

 In addition to dispensation and deviations, the application has been expanded to allow shippers to submit mismeasurements for approval online.